-On Linux, there are often too many choices for certain kinds of apps.
+There are often too many choices for certain kinds of apps on Linux.
 You may not get Adobe Photoshop, but you have GIMP, Krita, and even some other less-known choices.
 Sometimes the choices are pretty limited.
 Fortunately, when it comes to photo management software, the choices are quite more than enough.
-I’d say better to have enough choices to get confused than not have a choice and be sure.
+It’s better to have enough choices to get confused than not have a choice and be sure.
 There aren’t about a hundred options here though and many of them aren’t very good either.
 But quite a few of them are.
 Here are 4 of the best photo management software for Linux that you might like.

 1. Shotwell